 Name Repatriation is the idea that the original names of places should be restored, especially within the broader renaming movement.
 Kuwohi is a recent example, while the 2015 restoration of Mount McKinley’s original name, Denali, represents an earlier instance.22 Both changes honor Native names for the mountains, replacing those of controversial historical figures.

-For instance, Thomas L. Clingman, the namesake of Clingmans Dome, was a prominent antebellum politician in North Carolina and later served as a Confederate general.23 William McKinley, the 25th President, may have fought on the Union side during the Civil War, but his administration was marred with imperialism.
+Thomas L. Clingman, the namesake of Clingmans Dome, was a prominent antebellum politician in North Carolina and later served as a Confederate general.23 William McKinley, the 25th President, may have fought on the Union side during the Civil War, but his administration was marred with imperialism.
 Not only did he preside over the annexation of Hawaii, but he also betrayed promises of freedom to Cuba, Puerto Rico, Guam, and the Philippines in the aftermath of the Spanish-American War.24 Puerto Rico and Guam remain U.S. territories to this day, legacies of this imperialist era.

 Name Repatriation is the Missing Puzzle Piece